PM&M / Related / Silesia :

 Tiefenfurt (Parowa)

-Business at first was concentrated on producing normal tableware but Steinmann soon increased the product range, adding decorative porcelain and many very well decorated coffee and tea sets that were mainly intended for export to the US as well as East India and Australia.
-The company later on also introduced an own Old Ivory series just like Reinhold Schlegelmilch and the ⇒Porzellanfabrik Hermann Ohme.
+It did not take long and Steinmann also introduced an own Old Ivory series, just like Reinhold Schlegelmilch and the Porzellanfabrik Hermann Ohme.
 Many Ohme collectors regard all other manufacturers as being imposters on the Old Ivory market but one should keep in mind that the German termed Elfenbeinporzellan had been produced by others much earlier and Old Ivory was simply a rough translation which had also been used before.

 Comment(s)

-Next to the mark types shown here, Steinmann also registered various trademarks including TONZELLAN, registered at the R.W.Z.R. under №·497·326 on November 8th 1937.
+Next to the marks shown here, Steinmann also registered various trademarks including "Tonzellan", registered at the RWZR under №·497·326 on November 8th 1937.

-A few marks used by Steinmann carry the very peculiar addition 'SILESIEN', a mix of the English term 'SILESIA' with German 'SCHLESIEN'.
+A few marks used by Steinmann carry the very peculiar addition "Silesien", a mix of the English term "Silesia" with German "Schlesien".
 Many self-proclaimed experts (especially in the USA) claimed that these marks were fakes.
-Not only has it more than once been proven incorrect (by comparing molds and decorations), but an even better proof of origin can be found in the archives of the ⇒R.W.Z.R. which clearly show that the marks were registered with exactly that wording, 'SILESIEN'.
+Not only has it more than once been proven incorrect (by comparing molds and decorations), but an even better proof of origin can be found in the archives of the RWZR which clearly show that the marks were really registered with "Silesien".
 Which means that these items were (and always have been) legit.
-I do not want to know how many of these items were forever lost, thrown away or destroyed simply because some 'expert' did not do his homework.
+I do not want to know how many of these items were forever lost, thrown away or destroyed simply because some "experts" could not do their homework.

 Marks